- What is Axona?

-Axona is a prescription medical food intended for the clinical dietary management of the metabolic processes associated with mild to moderate Alzheimer’s disease.
+Axona is a medical food intended for the clinical dietary management of the metabolic processes associated with mild to moderate Alzheimer’s disease.
 Axona should be used with caution in people who are at risk for ketoacidosis, for example, people with a history of alcohol abuse and poorly controlled diabetics; or those who have a history of inflammation of the gastrointestinal system, metabolic syndrome, and/or renal dysfunction.
 Axona contains caseinate and whey (dairy), and lecithin (soy).
 Contains: milk and soy.

 As no formal studies among the following groups of people have been carried out, Axona is not recommended if you:

 - • Are under the age of 18